A few reflections about sports in and around Philadelphia.

 |First City Troops|

 .
-For some reason this didn't look right for a young doctor, because in these long years between wars, the Troop was know more for parties, banquets and balls than for national defense.
+For some reason, this didn't look right for a young doctor, because in these long years between wars, the Troop was known more for parties, banquets, and balls than for national defense.
 However, he joined, enjoyed the parties and the riding.
 Previous Troop surgeons had worn regular street clothes; Dr. White put on the fancy Troop uniform.
-Probably at a party, a Trooper named Adams objected, became loud .
+Probably at a party, a Trooper named Adams objected, became loud.
 Dr. White floored him.
 Mr. Adams sent a formal challenge to a duel.

 Sensation!
 Nobody could remember a duel in Philadelphia, where it was against the law.
-The newspaperes were in an uproar, the New York Herald,
+The newspapers were in an uproar, the New York Herald,

 As to the City Troop, Dr. White's Will left $5,000 in Trust for a "J. William White Fund, the income to keep remembrance of the facts that I served as Surgeon and was the first incumbent of that position to be directed by the Troop to wear the time-honored full dress uniform."

 I don't know if the Troop bought champagne to keep remembrance.

 Although Dr. White became one of the best surgeons here, and wrote several successful textbooks, he is mainly remembered for his passion for athletics.
 He was made the first Director of Athletics at Penn.